ninjarlz/discount-management/README.md

 }
 ```

-Configuration provided in `dev` profile makes the token valid for an hour, however, the set of authorization keys is
+The configuration provided in the `dev` profile makes the token valid for an hour, however, the set of authorization keys is
 generated during application startup, so please note that tokens cannot be reused across different runs of the application.
-Behaviour of mock authorization server can be adjusted via properties described [in this section](#authentication-1).
+The behaviour of the mock authorization server can be adjusted via properties described [in this section](#authentication-1).

 ### Running tests

-To run set of provided unit test scenarios, one has to execute the following command:
+To run a set of provided unit test scenarios, one has to execute the following command:
 ```
 $ ./gradlew test
 ```

-To run set of provided integration test scenarios using Spring `MockMvc` and Testcontainers instance of PostgreSQL database,
+To run a set of provided integration test scenarios using Spring `MockMvc` and Testcontainers instance of PostgreSQL database,
-one has to execute the following command (please, make sure that there is available Docker daemon instance running on your
+one has to execute the following command (please, make sure that there is an available Docker daemon instance running on your
 local machine):
 ```
 $ ./gradlew integrationTest